-Following several standout performances in the lead-up to the Rio 2016 Paralympic Games, Aaron Chatman’s dream of representing Australia at a second Paralympic Games was realised.
+Following a series of standout performances in the lead-up to the Rio 2016 Paralympic Games, Aaron Chatman’s dream of representing Australia at a second Paralympic Games was realised.

-After making his Paralympic debut at the Beijing 2008 Paralympic Games, where he won a silver medal in the men’s high jump F44/F46 and a bronze medal in the men’s 4 x 100m relay T42-T46, it was a long eight years before Aaron saw the inside of a Paralympic stadium again.
+After making his Paralympic debut at the Beijing 2008 Paralympic Games, where he won a silver medal in the men’s high jump F44/46 and a bronze medal in the men’s 4x100m T42-46, it was eight years before Aaron saw the inside of a Paralympic stadium again.

 From the moment he first cleared the bar in Rio, it was obvious Aaron’s return from retirement was one of the best decisions he had ever made.
 Just two centimetres shy of the gold medallist, Roderick Townsend-Roberts (USA), and his own lifetime best, Aaron soared to 1.99 metres to win the bronze medal in the men’s high jump T47.
 Incredibly, he had spent the previous three months on the sidelines healing a dislocated ankle.